bbalboa/dedpool/README.md

 ## Goals:

 1. Mitigate bio-matter from entering water ways.
-1. Capture NPK (Nitrogen, Phosurus, Potasium) readings & send to reporting dashboard.
+1. Capture NPK (Nitrogen, Phosphorus, Potassium) readings & send to reporting dashboard.
 1. Monitor Baffle Box contents & report when it needs to be emptied.
 1. Empower biologists with additional data that may one day lead to accurate bloom prediction.